bbc/peaks.js/README.md

   // Keyboard nudge increment in seconds (left arrow/right arrow)
   nudgeIncrement: 0.01,

-  // Colour for the in marker of segments
+  // Colour for segment start marker handles
-  inMarkerColor: '#a0a0a0',
+  segmentStartMarkerColor: '#a0a0a0',

-  // Colour for the out marker of segments
+  // Colour for segment end marker handles
-  outMarkerColor: '#a0a0a0',
+  segmentEndMarkerColor: '#a0a0a0',

   // Colour for the zoomable waveform
   zoomWaveformColor: 'rgba(0, 225, 128, 1)',